Hameedullah-Asadi3300/JavaScript-Repo-1/README.md

    ## Switch Statements
       This JavaScript project contains switch statement with default option, and multiple indetical options used as cases to return the same value.

+   ## Object
+      Inside this project, I have worked on how to create an object, nested objects, how to access to properties inside the object and nested objects, how to remove a property from an object, and how to add property and value using both dot and bracket notations.

+   ## Loop